paulthefree/satsigner/README.md

 Note: When starting a development server, do NOT run: `npx expo start`

 ### Run the app
+For Windows
+Steps to run satsigner dev version:
+1. Open Vscode or other IDE
+2. Open Satsigner folder at C://Users/<user>/.../Github/satsigner(or /c/Users/<user>/.../Github/satsigner)
+3. Open the Bash terminal
+5. Run cd apps/mobile to switch the working directory to our mobile app
+6. Run yarn to install the packages(yarn)
+7. Run yarn android to launch development build for Android(yarn android --device)

 Make sure you are on the `mobile` folder